rainsoundsforsleeping

 Thunder layerAvailable; set to zero for infantsN/A

-The AAP guidance applies equally to both: 50 dB maximum, 7 feet minimum.
+The same safe-use targets apply to both: keep it at or below 50 dB and place the device well away from the crib.
 Neither is inherently safer than the other at the same volume.

 Recommended Settings for a Nursery